SambaCommunications/Samba-iOS-SDK/README.md

 ## Overview
 Our unique ad formats are loved by users and earn more money from advertisers, enhancing your app and earning you more at the same time.

-Simply integrate our SDK and start making money today.
+Simply integrate our SDK and get started today.

 ## Requirements
 The Samba SDK is compatible with iOS 9.0+ and uses certain Apple frameworks that should already be in your project: